kabisa/maji/README.md

 Before you can use Maji, make sure you have the following:

-### General

-* Node.js >= 6, NPM and Yarn for the build system
+* Node.js >= 6
+* NPM
+* Yarn

 ## Getting started

-To create a new app execute the following command in your shell:
+To create a new app, execute the following command in your shell:

 ```sh
 bash <(curl -fsSL https://raw.githubusercontent.com/kabisa/maji/master/script/init.sh)